-Paulo is Riverside’s Vice President of Human Resources.
+Paulo is Riverside’s Chief Human Resources Officer.
 His goal is to make Riverside the employer of choice for people interested in a career in Behavioral Healthcare and Human Services.
 Paulo is a LICSW with many years of experience as a Clinical Supervisor in child, youth, and family as well as adult mental health services.
 Paulo’s career changed course slightly when he received his MBA and began working in Human Resources.
 He has experience as a Director of Talent Acquisition and with talent development teams.
 When not working hard to bring the best and brightest to Riverside he teaches his two daughters that it is ok to want to be princesses one day and play baseball the next.

-Satya is Vice President/Chief Operating Officer at Riverside.
+Satya is Chief Operating Officer at Riverside.
 In this role, Satya oversees service delivery, leads strategic initiatives including technology-related projects, and develops strategies and the infrastructure to enhance organizational growth.
 Satya has over 25 years of experience in the non-profit sector helping at-risk youth and adults.
 She has a Ph.D. in Social Work and an MBA from MIT Sloan School of Management.
 At Riverside, Satya particularly enjoys mentoring and coaching managers to develop leadership and managerial skills that maximize innovation and quality service delivery.
 In her spare time, she enjoys exercising, reading, and writing poetry.